For students

 Find the harmony

 Go through your music and identify any chords — blocked or broken.
 Use letter names or Roman numerals.
-Look in the accompaniment if the melody does not make the harmony obvious.
+If the chords are not obvious in the melody, look in the accompaniment.

 #65